 To trigger access to the building, the reader looks at Bluetooth, Wi-Fi, or cellular signals to determine who’s at the door; the user then presses the capacitive touch button on the reader to open the door.
 So there’s no shuffling for a badge or even opening an app.
 The system works with existing locks and other access products like parking gates and some elevators.

 As a more modern access service, Openpath also enables companies to issue URLs via text to let guests into the building, so they don’t need to download the app onto their phone.
 It also integrates with services such as Microsoft’s Active Directory and various HR software programs so the company can grant and revoke access without dealing with physical badges, keys, or cards.
+If you are not familiar with something like active directory reporting for example, it may be worth doing some research, as you may find that it could come in handy one day when it comes to your business.
 For a more adventurous workplace, the systems could even integrate into Slack, so it could be configured to send information about visitors entering the building to a Slack channel, saving a phone call or a receptionist having to make a trip down the hall.

 As for security, the system still works when the power is out and the internet is down, which is great.
 What’s not so great is that the reader recognizes a private token stored on a user’s phone, so if an employee loses their device or doesn’t leverage two-factor authentication, a stranger could pick up their phone and make their way into the building.